jagprog5/dev-guide/README.md

 ### Low Stakes Questions

-From a formal technical perspective there is a correct way of asking a question;
+From a technical perspective there is a correct way of asking a question;
 the details have been narrowed down to exact input and output with a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) and the